01 Jun ROLAND DIGITAL PIANOS – REVIEW | 15 Models for 2025 | Update!

 Roland FP-90X Portable

-Finally, Roland has 2 new higher end portable models between $1000 and $2500 called the FP-60X ($1249 price) and FP-90X at $2199 price.
-Both the FP-60X and FP-90X have internal speakers along with good key actions and piano sound chips.
-Both pianos are current models for 2022 and may be difficult to get for awhile because of product shortages do to Covid and computer chip shortages.
-This is also due to increased production costs, work restrictions, and shipping delays.
+Finally, Roland has 2 portable models between $1000 and $2500 called the FP-60X ($1099 price) and FP-90X at $2299 price.
+Both the FP-60X and FP-90X have internal speakers along with good key actions and piano sound engines.
+Both pianos are current models for 2025.

 Kawai ES920

-There are a few models I definitely would like to see get upgraded from what they are now including their LX home upright pianos because the “physical modeling” piano sound chip/engine in those pianos just sounds much too artificial and “digital” for my tastes and I hope that Roland can improve those pianos in that way, especially since they are their newer cabinet models.
+There are a few models I definitely would like to see get upgraded from what they are now including their LX home upright pianos because the “physical modeling” piano sound chip/engine in those pianos just sounds much too artificial and “digital” for my tastes, and I hope that Roland can improve those pianos in that way, especially since they are their newer cabinet models.

 Generally speaking I really do like the Roland digital pianos and their technology in a few of the models they have, but some of the “other guys” out there are giving them a big run for their money so Roland definitely needs to keep working hard to stay up with their competition and upgrade some of their deficiencies concerning the sound chip/engine in the LX models.